MrNoino/PI2_TP2/README.md

 # PI 2 - PW 2 - Web Platform to Combat Food Waste: FoodSaver (EN)

 This is the pratical work nº2 at the subject Programming for Internet 2.
 The theme for this project in general is to develop a Web platform to combat food waste.
-In this case at the TW 2 the main goal is to create an API to make available features to the plataform users.
+In this case at the TW 2 the main goal is to create an API to make available features to the users plataform.

 ## Prerequisites